Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-7. Mrs Elphinstone sent Mr Williams to a lawyer.
+1. ______ Mr Williams worked as a lawyer.

 Text 498